 This Master’s degree program includes a required introductory course ("Introduction to Graduate Liberal Studies"), two required core courses to introduce the student to their selected track, and six courses of the student’s choice, plus the final thesis (or project).* These courses will provide a total of 30 credits for the Master’s degree and are designed to conform to similar requirements of the other concentrations currently offered by the MALS Program.
 Students interested in this track must have an approved proposal by the end of their second semester of enrollment.
 The application deadline for the individualized study submission will be announced on a semester-basis, and it will be posted here.
 Students should check their GC email addresses regularly to receive updates on deadlines or changes in the requirements.

-Proposals for an individualize study track for the spring 2014 must be submitted by 5pm on April 4, 2014 in order to be considered.
-Applications should be sent to Kathy Koutsis (email@example.com) with the subject line "Individualized Studies Proposal."
+Proposals for an individualized study track for the spring 2014 must be submitted by 5pm on April 4, 2014 in order to be considered.
+Applications should be sent to Kathy Koutsis (firstname.lastname@example.org) with the subject line "Individualized Studies Proposal."

 *No new courses are proposed for this new track because all coursework related to the degree will be chosen from the existing catalogue of the Graduate Center.
 Any course open to MALS students could be used to fulfill the 18 elective credit requirement pending approval of the individualized program of study by a faculty advisor and the MALS Executive Officer.